amack56/Project_2/README.md

 - Created a new dataframe utilizing the 8-3-1 formula
     - 8 hog - 3 corn - 1 soymeal
 - Visualized the crush
+- Confirmed the hog crush ratio through historical OLS
 - Standardized features by removing the mean and scaling then visualized the data
 - Applied the MinMaxScaler to the X and y values then created a visualization
 - Created a correlation matrix
 - Calculated the R2 Score - coefficient of determination regression score function
 - Established a mean line and then visualized the data
 - Plotted Z-score ratios
+- Used feature engineering to enhance the model
 - Created a rolling z-score
+- Trained the data for the buy/sell signal and visualized the data
+- Developed a hog and corn plus soybean meal buy/sell and plotted the data
+- Built a trading strategy utilizing rolling mean and rolling standard deviation
+- Run the trading similuation and visualize the equity curve

 ## Dashboard
 - Showcased our visualizations